Pizza Soup

 - white mushrooms.
 Classic in a supreme pizza, they add umami richness.
 Feel free to use baby bella, white button, or even portobello mushrooms for a deeper, earthier taste.

 - marinara sauce.
 A shortcut ingredient that gives the soup a true pizza-like flavor.
-Choose a high-quality brand or even homemade sauce for a fresher taste.
+Choose a high-quality brand or even homemade marinara sauce for a fresher taste.

 - vegetable broth.
 The base of the soup, keeping it lighter than using beef broth.
-You can also use chicken broth for extra richness.
+You can also use homemade chicken broth for extra richness.

 How to Make Pizza Soup: